 Building a Mindful Machine for Accountancy

-Burroughs build the first accounting machine in about 1928.
+Burroughs build the first accounting machine (sales poster) in about 1928.
 That has since been improved upon.
 It is time for another improvement.
+To best understand the possibilities here, I would suggest reading the article Using logic programming for theory representation and scientific inference.

 In another blog post I described the notion of what some people refer to as a "mindful machine".
 People use other terms to describe what I am talking about, but I like "mindful machine" which "smartens you up" and I am particularly interested in accountancy.